vlp1602/vlp1602.github.io/PartialDefrag.md

 //----[ScanDisk]------

 ScanDisk is the debut AV release Partial Defrag on [STRATA](https://www.instagram.com/strata.edition/) (29.11.24).
-“A hard drive storing the after-dark, compressed and space-optimised"

-*Whispered voices, car engines, and ethereal club hooks are cut up, compressed, and congealed into a fluid, late-night motif for a spectral, industrial London.
-Partial Defrag’s free-form compositions are the leftovers of a hard drive compression: space-optimised memories tainted with artifacts.*
+*"Whispered voices, car engines, and ethereal club hooks are cut up, compressed, and congealed into a fluid, late-night motif for a spectral, industrial London.
+Partial Defrag’s free-form compositions are the leftovers of a hard drive compression: space-optimised memories tainted with artifacts."*

-*This is an audio-visual release accompanied by three videos and a limited run of 30 Blue CDs, packaged in anti-static hard drive bags.*
+This is an audio-visual release accompanied by three videos and a limited run of 30 Blue CDs, packaged in anti-static hard drive bags.

 Listen & Support on [Bandcamp](https://strataedition.bandcamp.com/album/scandisk) + [NINA](https://www.ninaprotocol.com/articles/partial-defrag-scandisk) *(Physical copies available on Bandcamp only)*